-27th October – Vinted, Europe’s largest online C2C marketplace for second-hand fashion, has acquired Peak Capital’s portfolio company United Wardrobe, the largest second-hand fashion platform in the Netherlands.
+27th October – Vinted, Europe’s largest online C2C marketplace for second-hand fashion, has acquired Peak’s portfolio company United Wardrobe, the largest second-hand fashion platform in the Netherlands.

 Combined, Vinted and United Wardrobe have a member base of 34 million buyers and sellers across 11 countries in Europe.
 Together, they will continue their mission of making second-hand clothing the new norm – and the fashion industry more sustainable as a result.